mitbailey/Aerospace/README.md

 # Aerospace
-For Intro to Aerospace class.
+Originally for Intro to Aerospace class, contains the original RocketrySuite code.